FAmponsah/ssg-exercise/README.md

                 "cwd": "${workspaceFolder}",
                 "console": "integratedTerminal",
                 "args": [
-                    --tags", "@runtest",
+                    --tags", "@test",
                 ]
             }
         ]
     }

-6. Hit F5 in VSCode to run the project after changing tagging individual feature files or scenarios with @runtest.
+6. Hit F5 in VSCode to run the project after tagging individual feature files or scenarios with @test.

 # Tech Debt
 1. Download and add other webdrivers (e.g. Firefox, Edge, etc.), and add their cofigurations to world.js to enable running the tests in other browsers.